robvitz47/robvitz47/README.md

 Hi, I’m Rob,

--I’m interested in Ruby
+-I’m interested in Swift

--I’m currently learning Ruby
+-I’m currently learning Swift

--I’m looking to collaborate on any Ruby related projects
+-I’m looking to collaborate on any related projects

 -How to reach me on discord at Codingwitrob#5620